kubernetes/kops/docs/operations/images.md

 ## Security Updates

-Automated security updates are handled by Kops for Debian, Flatcar and Ubuntu distros.
+Automated security updates are handled by _kops_ for Debian, Flatcar and Ubuntu distros.
 This can be disabled by editing the cluster configuration:

 ```yaml
 spec: